cyrilsebastian1811/docs/docs/backend/springboot/model.md

     - Every many-to-many associations has 2 sides.
 The owning side and the inverse / non-owning side.
     - If the association is Bi-directional
         - Either side may be designated as the owning side.
+Owning side must use `@JoinTable`
         - ==The non-owning side must use the __mappedBy__ element of the ManyToMany annotation.
 To specify the relationship field or property of the owning side.==

     ```sql title="Schema"